theNewDynamic/aba-icc/_cases-events/ongwen-events-dominic-ongwen.md

 slug: ongwen-events-dominic-ongwen
 ---

 The Office of the Prosecutor made public an arrest warrant for Ongwen on October 13, 2005.
 He entered ICC custody on January 16, 2015.
-Confirmation of charges hearing is scheduled for January 21, 2016 at the seat of the ICC.
+The charges were confirmed on March 24, 2016.